682 - Pete Rose - part one

 Also, Rocket Money.

-So Rocket Money has over 5 million users, has saved a total of 500 million and canceled subscriptions, saving members up to $740 a year when these all of the app's premium features.
+So Rocket Money has over 5 million users, has saved a total of 500 million and cancels subscriptions, saving members up to $740 a year.
+Running is all of the app's premium features.

 So look, cancel your unwanted subscriptions and reach your financial goals faster with Rocket Money.